Identities involving (doubly) symmetric polynomials and integrals over Grassmannians: Abstract

 \section{Abstract}

-We obtain identities for symmetric and doubly symmetric polynomials.
+We obtain identities involving symmetric and doubly symmetric polynomials.
 These identities provide a way of handling expressions appearing in the Atiyah-Bott-Berline-Vergne formula for Grassmannians.
-As a corollary, we obtain formulas for integrals over Grassmannians of characteristic classes of the tautological bundles.
+As corollaries, we obtain formulas for integrals over Grassmannians of characteristic classes of the tautological bundles.
+Moreover, we provide a valid proof of the Martin formula for the classical Grassmannian.